SergioGasquez/esp-idf-devcontainer/README.md

 # Integrating devcontainer in existing repositories

-- For devcontainer support in VSCode and GH Codespaces:
+- For Dev Container support in VS Code and GH Codespaces:
-  - Copy the `.devcontainer` folder to your repository.Devcontainers in Gitpod:
+  - Copy the `.devcontainer` folder to your repository.
-- For devcontainer support in Gitpod:
+- For Dev Container support in Gitpod:
-  - Copy the `.gitpod.yml` and `.gitpod.Dockergile` files to your repository.
+  - Copy the `.gitpod.yml` and `.gitpod.Dockerfile` files to your repository.
     - For instructions about how to add a "Open in Gitpod" button, see their [official documentation](https://www.gitpod.io/docs/getting-started#open-in-gitpod-button)
 - For task and debugging integration: